EricMbouwe/Ruby-Linter/README.md

 # Ruby Linter

+This is a linter developed in Ruby for Ruby (.rb) files.It's a linter for beginners, it provides feedback about errors or warning in code ligne by ligne by :
+- flagging bugs in your code from some syntax errors
+- giving you warnings when code is not correct
+- heplping you to keep a consistent code style

 ![screenshot](./linter.PNG)

-> A linter developed in Ruby
-> It's a linter for beginners, it provides feedback about errors or warning in code ligne by ligne

 ## Examples